the-turing-way/the-turing-way/book/website/communication/presentations/presentations-personal-stories.md

 By attending and talking about what I’m working on has resulted in collaborations, agreements, publications, joint work, and projects.

 Expanding that network of contacts can also mean that you can bring people together to work jointly.
-I think it is a very important role for those of us who have been in the profession for several years to be a bridge between work groups and people so that they can get to know each other.
+I think it is a very important role for those of us who have been in the profession for several years to be a bridge between communities and people so that they can get to know each other.

 On the other hand, it helps me to improve my talks, my materials (many of them end up in a somewhat more academic publication), and to gauge the needs, doubts, or concerns of people regarding the topic I am communicating.
 That serves me as a thermometer of demand, of what people are needing; of what is not being understood; of what topics require training, books, Blogposts, or materials; to reaffirm or correct the direction of my work.